AdyGCode/SaaS-BED-Notes/Session-13/S10-MongoDB-3A.md

 We will be doing the following:
 - Stopping the server
 - Creating a folder for the cluster node
-- Adding log, data and config folder within the cluster folder
+- Adding log & data folders within the cluster folder
 - Creating a config file
 - Adding the node to the cluster
 - Starting the node